 Stevia isn’t the only sugar-free sweetener on the market.
-There’s also aspartame, sucralose (Splenda), xylitol, maltitol, sorbitol, erythritol, and monk fruit — to name a few.
+There’s also aspartame, sucralose (Splenda), fructose, xylitol, maltitol, sorbitol, erythritol, and monk fruit — just to name a few.

 Stevia vs. Artificial Sweeteners

-When it comes to artificial sweeteners like aspartame and sucralose, cancer concerns — based on one unreplicated rat study — are likely overblown[*].
-However, consider the following:
+When it comes to artificial sweeteners like aspartame and sucralose, consider the following:

-- Drinking diet soda has been linked to diabetes and heart disease[*][*]
+- Drinking beverages rich in artificial sweeteners (like diet soda) has been linked to diabetes and heart disease[*][*]

 - Consuming artificial sweeteners is correlated with preterm delivery[*]